MaskRay/emacs-helm-kythe/README.md

 `helm-kythe-resume`: resurrect previously invoked `helm-kythe` command.

+`helm-kythe-jump-backward, helm-kythe-jump-forward`: `helm-kythe` maintains a separate jump list (`helm-kythe` jump commands) for each window.
+The two commands go to the older/newer position in the jump list.

 ## Suggested key mapping

 `helm-kythe.el` provides suggested key mapping if `helm-kythe-suggested-key-mapping` is non-nil.
 The prefix key is `helm-kythe-prefix-key (default: C-c k)` .